boxyld/redot-desktop-destroyer/README.md

 <h1>remake of desktop destroyer</h1>

-remember when you used to having fun by destroying the desktop and that iconic game? https://www.mystressmanagement.net/download-desktop-destroyer.html
+remember that game about destroying your desktop?

-it's time to reamake it and make an open source version of it
+this project is supposed to be a remake of the iconic [desktop destroyer game](https://www.mystressmanagement.net/download-desktop-destroyer.html) and make an open source version of it on the godot engine

-it's now completly mess and incomplete recently
+it's still a mess and incomplete